 Every aspect of our operation is funded by Corporate Sponsors.
 This includes our office space, development, customer service, web hosting, accountancy and legal services, card processing fees.
 This ensures that Wonderful Charities receive EVERY penny raised through the generosity of our Fundraisers and Sponsors.

 We transfer all funds and consent details for Gift Aid on a monthly basis.
 Payment is made by bank transfer to Charities' nominated accounts.
 Any interest earned on funds in the Wonderful Organisation bank account is transferred to Charities on the basis of funds raised for each (i.e. proportionally).
 Interest is distributed at the end of our financial year.

 Details relating to Gift Aid consent are passed to our Charities with each monthly funds transfer.
 Gift Aid information is delivered to Charities as a .CSV file.

-We are a non-profit company limited by guarantee which is operated by volunteers.
-Nobody at Wonderful gets paid.
+We are a non-profit company limited by guarantee.
+All of our costs are covered by our Corporate Sponsors.
 Unfortunately, Charity Commission rules do not allow us to operate as a charity.
 Although operating as a Charity would reduce our own costs (allowing us to support even greater fundraising activity for our Charities), we understand and accept the Charity Commission's position.

 Other than a few words describing the work of your Charity (this helps our Fundraisers and Sponsors decide which charities they'd like to support and is also used in our monthly "Featured Charities" home page section), we seek nothing in return - although, given our modest marketing budget (which we don't want to eat into at the expense of other costs borne by our Corporate Sponsors) a little help promoting our work would always be appreciated!